openwebdocs/mdn-bcd-collector/docs/custom-tests.md

 All resource files should be placed in `/static/resources/custom-tests`.

-Each resource type takes different parameters, as explained in detail below.
+Each resource type takes different parameters, as explained in detail below, but all types take the following parameters:

+- `type`: A string stating the type of resource
+- `dependencies`: An optional array containing the list of dependent resources that must be loaded as well

 ### `audio`/`video` resource